OlvArthur/bossabox/README.md

 yarn sequelize db:migrate
 ```

 If it works, two new tables ( users and tools) will be in your database.
-If only one table comes up, try running again
+If only one table comes up, try running again.
 In case of errors, try reinstalling the sequelize with

 ```sh